aarefiev/otus-algo-hw/lesson1/selection_sort/README.md

-# Sort
+# Selection sort

-Sorting algorithm written on Random Access Machine
+Selection sort algorithm written on Random Access Machine

 On input takes two parts of numbers:
 - count of array,